ppy/osu-wiki/wiki/Reporting_bad_behaviour/en.md

 ### Beatmap

+*Notice: [Ranked](/wiki/Beatmap/Category#ranked) beatmaps cannot be reported in the following manner to prevent invalid reports of beatmaps disliked by users.[^invalid-reports] In order to report a Ranked beatmap, contact an NAT or BN.*

 ![](img/report-beatmap.png "The report button on a beatmap page")

 1. Press the button with three vertical dots and select `Report`.